María Luisa Mendoza

+In the 2003 mid-term election, she was elected to the Chamber of Deputies to represent Guanajuato's 9th district during the 53rd session of Congress (1 September 1985 – 31 August 1988) for the Institutional Revolutionary Party (PRI).

 Biography

 María Luisa Mendoza was born on 17 May 1930 in Guanajuato, Mexico.
 She studied Spanish literature at the National Autonomous University of Mexico (UNAM); interior design at Universidad Femenina de México; and scenery design at the National Institute of Fine Arts (INBA).